how to add WordPress Category Extra Fields

 Next we need to save the extra fields in to the database once a user submits the category edit form and we do that using “updated_category” with a function that will run through each of the submitted fields and insert them to the database using the update_option function, like this:

-function save_extra_category_fileds( $term_id ) {
+function save_extra_category_fields($term_id) {

 $t_id = $term_id;

-$cat_meta = get_option( "category_$t_id");
+$cat_meta = get_option("category_$t_id", []);

-$cat_meta[$key] = $_POST['Cat_meta'][$key];
+$cat_meta[$key] = sanitize_text_field($value);

 }